 Please check the data available for download page for data needed before submitting a data request form.
 Many state-, district-, and school-level data sets are available for public use, however the department does not make student-level data available for public consumption.
-In reviewing requests for additional data, consideration is given to access permitted by statute and federal law, privacy concerns, security procedures, the availability of staff to monitor the data release and the perceived benefits of the research.
-To request data, please fill out the appropriate form in the box to the right.
+In reviewing requests for additional data, consideration is given to access permitted by statute and federal law, privacy concerns, security procedures, the availability of staff to monitor the data release and the perceived benefits.
+To request data, please complete this data request form.

 Data Privacy & Security

 The department is committed to protecting the confidentiality of the state’s students and teachers and complies with all applicable and federal and state laws.
 Additionally, the department believes that making effective education policy that leads students to higher levels of achievement is based on data and analysis.

 Public Chapter 905 §5 (1), known as the Data Accessibility and Transparency Act, requires the state department of education to “create, publish, and make publicly available a data inventory and dictionary or index of data elements with definitions of individual student data fields currently in the student data system along with the purpose or reason for inclusion in the data system.”

 Public Chapter 905 §6 requires the state department of education to outline "criteria for the approval of research and data requests from state and local agencies, the general assembly, and the public."
 The document linked below describes the department's current processes for handling confidential data requests and the protective measures required on any data that we provide for research purposes.

 In order to evaluate the state’s education reforms, the department partners with outside research organizations and universities.
 In accordance with Public Chapter 905 Section 5 (A)(v), the department must provide public notice of all parties conducting research on behalf of the department.
 These requests approved in compliance with FERPA and other relevant state and federal privacy laws and policies.